Zomato: How It Is Delivering Delicious Happiness to Your Doorsteps

 Following two prosperous years, the business changed its name and became Zomato.
 Due to the app's ability to browse menus, read reviews, and place food orders from partner restaurants, its popularity skyrocketed, and it began to expand steadily throughout the world.
 Foodiebay changed its name to Zomato on January 18, 2010, and by 2019, it had grown into a major international restaurant aggregator with operations in 24 countries and more than 10,000 cities.

 When the founders launched this website, it wasn’t called Zomato back then, it was called Foodiebay.
-And it initially started out in Delhi, then the services were extended to cities like Mumbai and Kolkata.
+It initially started out in Delhi, then the services were extended to cities like Mumbai and Kolkata.

 With the tremendous user base and growth rates that Foodiebay brought in to the founders, they decided to modify it and take it international.
 That’s when this venture started being called Zomato, as we know it today.
 It was in 2010 when Foodiebay was officially rechristened as Zomato.